 - The negligence of the defendant was the main factor in causing harm to you or a loved one.

 The most common types of injuries that occur in premise accidents include:

 - Balcony, Deck, or Ceiling Negligence.

 While premise liability is not limited to the above accidents, they are extremely common.
 In these situations where the negligence of the property owner causes you to suffer, we can help you gain some financial compensation and get back on your feet.
-Often in these cases, you will be up against major insurance companies, state or local governments, or major corporations which can be intimidating, but we at Tannenbaum, Bellantone & Silver, P.C., are dedicated to fight for you and your family and help you get what you are owed.
+Often in these cases, you will be up against major insurance companies, state or local governments, or major corporations which can be intimidating, but our New York premises accident attorneys are dedicated to fight for you and your family and help you get what you are owed.